Dynaco FM-3 Service

 In many cases, unless yours has a bad hum, this option gets your FM-3 running well and sounding good.
 Tubes replaced, if required, at modest extra cost.

-Replacement of electrolytic capacitors and two key film caps (C29, C31), resistor wattage upgrade (5).
+Replacement of all electrolytic capacitors and four key film caps (C29, C31, C82, C83) and resistor upgrade (R2, R3, R11, R13 to 3W metal oxide, R38 to metal oxide).
 If your unit has a noticeable hum or you’re a critical listener, you’ll want this option.
+We use top-shelf parts.

-Your original four-section electrolytic filter capacitor can is retained for cosmetics and the new capacitors attached at the chassis bottom.
-The five resistors are at the original values but replaced with higher wattage ratings, as the originals often get hot and scorch the circuit board.
+Your original four-section electrolytic filter capacitor can is retained for cosmetics and the new audio-quality capacitors attached neatly and securely at the chassis bottom.
+(For a new replacement filter capacitor can, add $40 and make a notation on the order form.)
+R38 is at the original values but replaced with a quieter metal oxide type.
+The other four resistors are at their original resistance values but replaced with higher wattage ratings, as the originals often get hot and scorch the circuit board.

-Replacement of PEC-1 and PEC-2 (Dynaco part 555001).
+Replacement of PEC-1 and PEC-2 modules (Dynaco part 555001).
 This corrects a design error in the de-emphasis circuit that depresses the upper frequencies.
-With this option, you’ll get a more neutral tonal balance.
-Again, not a modification; more a correction.
+With this option you’ll get a more neutral tonal balance.
+Again, not a modification–more a correction.
 We didn’t invent it.
 It’s been around now for years.
 The main parts used are expensive, close-tolerance mica capacitors, and building the boards is time-intensive, so this option is somewhat costly.
+We also replace the PC-8 PEC module (Dynaco part 555004), which is less audibly critical than the other PEC modules, but it’s getting old, and it’s a good idea to replace it while we’re already in there.

 How to Send Your Unit